 - Cut the pastry sheet into 4 equal squares and place on a baking tray.
 Using a small knife, score (do not cut all the way through the pastry) the edges to create a border (see picture below step 1)

 - Spread pesto inside the squares (pesto is optional but provides great flavour.
-You can use other spreads, see below for examples) Don’t add too much, you don’t want the pastry to get soggy.
-I find around 1/2 a tsp perfect.
+You can use other spreads, see below for examples) Don't add too much, you don't want the pastry to get soggy.
+I find around ½ a teaspoon perfect.

 - Top with roasted vegetables and mozzarella.